Transporter 2: Reception

+Box office

 Transporter 2 opened in the United States on 2 September 2005.
 During its opening weekend, the film grossed $16.5 million in the U.S. In total, it earned $43 million in the U.S. and $85 million worldwide.

+Critical response

 On Rotten Tomatoes, the film has a score of 52% based on reviews from 122 critics and an average rating of 5.4/10, with the reported consensus: "A stylish and more focused sequel to The Transporter, the movie is over-the-top fun for fans of the first movie."
 On Metacritic, the film has a weighted average score 56 out of 100, based on reviews from 29 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.